FAQs

 Why is It important for marine insurers to be engaged with decarbonisation initiatives?

 The Poseidon Principles for Marine Insurance were developed to recognise the role insurers play in the industry to promote responsible environmental stewardship throughout the maritime value chain.
-The Poseidon Principles for Marine Insurance serve as a framework for creating common, global baselines that are consistent with and supportive of climate goals.
-The framework of the four guiding principles – Assessment, Accountability, Enforcement and Transparency – will enable signatories to better align their portfolios with responsible environmental impacts.
+The framework of four guiding Principles – Assessment, Accountability, Enforcement and Transparency – enable signatories to better align their portfolios with responsible environmental impacts and create common, global baselines that are consistent with and supportive of the climate goals set by the International Maritime Organization (IMO).

 What is the IMO, and what did they decide regarding GHG emissions?